This delicious pork meatball soup is a perfect dinner soup! With tender meatballs, spinach and peas, all in a flavourful Parmesan broth.

 You may be wondering if you can add the egg noodles to the soup (or cook the egg noodles in the soup).
 A couple of reasons why it’s best NOT to go that route – if you simmer the cooked noodles with the broth, the starch in the noodles will make for a cloudy broth.
 If you have left-overs and the noodles are in the soup, the noodles will soak up all your lovely broth as they sit in the fridge.
 That would be a shame.
 So when all is said and done, you’re best to simply spoon the hot soup over warm noodles, rather than combining them.

-Pork and Ricotta Meatballs with Parmesan Broth
+Get the Recipe: Pork Meatball Soup with Parmesan Broth

 - 1 cup fresh ricotta cheese

-- 1/4 cup Parmigiano Reggiano cheese grated, plus more for garnish
+- 1/4 cup Parmigiano Reggiano cheese, grated, plus more for garnish

 - 1 large egg